AntonioFasano/winfire.js/README.md

     PS> winfire /help

+(Add `.js` if you have also the `.exe`.)
 Note that this change is persistent.
 If you want to restore the original `WScript` association, just use:

 	PS> cmd /c ftype jsfile=wscript.exe "%1" %*

+### winfire.js and/or winfire.exe

+Building `winfire.exe` is a matter of seconds.
+So, even  assuming you need to adapt often the script for some special needs, it is always convenient to recompile it again.

+When you run the script via WSH, it is interpreted, so it will be a tad slower; beside you are using an older version version of the JScript language, confront the last line of `winfire.js /help` and `winfire.exe /help` to learn about the version in use.

+If you call `winfire` (no extension), when you have both `.js` and `.exe` available in your path, the latter will have the precedence.

 Sample winfire commands